sbn-psi/ldd_utilities/README.md

 `dot -O -Tpdf [dotfile]`

+### UML

+A UML companion to IngestLddView is IngestLddDot.
+This will convert an Ingest LDD file into a PlantUML file, which can be used to quickly visualize the relationships between classes.
+IngestLDDPlantUML is invoked the same way as IngestLDDView:

+`xsltproc IngestLddPlantUml.xsl [ingest ldd file] > [umlfile]`

+or

+`saxon -xsl:IngestLddPlantUml.xsl -s:[ingest ldd file] -o:[umlfile]`

+From there, your uml file can be converted to a graphical format.

+For instance, to get an svg, run:

+`plantuml -tsvg [uml]`

 ### Known issues:
 Need to add support for xs:any
 The output is not exactly attractive.
 Need to format it for easier comprehension.